 It is true.
 Computers become slow with time.
 The majority of people aren’t geeks and take their computer to a repair shop as soon as it starts slowing down.
 If you are one of those, you should know that reinstalling windows is the easiest and cheapest solution to your problem.

-Moreover, it can also help with other problems such as certain applications crashing or some errors.
+Moreover, it can also help with other problems such as certain applications crashing or some errors like when the cursor disappears.
 You can use the refresh or reset your PC option in Windows to easily reinstall your copy of the operating system.

 2. Remove unwanted apps